GreptimeTeam/docs/docs/developer-guide/meta/dist-lock.md

 [3]: https://github.com/GreptimeTeam/greptime-proto/blob/main/proto/greptime/v1/meta/lock.proto

-Pay attention to the following points
+Pay attention to the following points:

 1. If the expiration time of distribute lock is exceeded and currently holds the lock, the lock is automatically released.
 2. Distributed lock need to set a reasonable expiration time, default: 10 seconds.